garyzhubc/STAT406-2017/Lecture4/README.md

     ## HOUS          -0.651      1.768  -0.368    0.714
     ## NONW           4.460      1.327   3.360    0.002

+In other words, the coeffficients of explanatory variables that appeared to be relevant in one model may turn to be "not significant" when other variables are included.
+This could pose some challenges for interpreting the estimated parameters of the models.

 ### Why does this happen?

 Recall that the covariance matrix of the least squares estimator involves the inverse of (X'X), where X' denotes the transpose of the n x p matrix X (that contains each vector of explanatory variables as a row).
 It is easy to see that if two columns of X are linearly dependent, then X'X will be rank deficient.
 When two columns of X are "close" to being linearly dependent (e.g. their linear corrleation is high), then the matrix X'X will be ill-conditioned, and its inverse will have very large entries.
 This means that the estimated standard errors of the least squares estimator will be unduly large, resulting in non-significant test of hypotheses for each parameter separately, even if the global test for all of them simultaneously is highly significant.